SolarEdge Solar Panels: An Independent Review by Solar Choice

 So, Should I Buy SolarEdge Solar Panels?

-The one downside of the Smart Panels is that at a similar price point you could get a REC, Sunpower or Solarwatt solution with comes with an attractive 25-year product warranty.
-If the installers are able to pass on some savings from the reduced time it actually takes to install the panel (with the optimisers already built in) then this may become a more attractive option.
+The one downside of the Smart Panels is that at a similar price point, you could get a REC, Sunpower or Solarwatt solution with comes with an attractive 30-year product warranty.
+If the installers can pass on some savings from the reduced time it takes to install the panel (with the optimisers already built in) then this may become a more attractive option.

 Read more product reviews from Solar Choice